marrus-sh/Nib-Core/Sources/Nib·Core/Documentation.docc/Validation.md

 #  Validation in 🖋🥑 Nib Core  #

-About welformedness and validation checking.
+On welformedness and validation checking.

 @Comment {
 	Copyright © 2021 kibigo!